sensu/sensu-docs/content/sensu-go/6.0/migrate.md

 Sensu checks and pipeline elements are configured via the API or sensuctl tool in Sensu Go instead of JSON files.

 The [**Sensu backend**][3] is powered by an embedded transport and [etcd][36] datastore and gives you flexible, automated workflows to route metrics and alerts.
-Sensu backends require persistent storage for their embedded database, disk space for local asset caching, and several exposed ports:
+Sensu backends require persistent storage for their embedded database, disk space for local dynamic runtime asset caching, and several exposed ports:

 - 2379 (gRPC) Sensu storage client: Required for Sensu backends using an external etcd instance
 - 2380 (gRPC) Sensu storage peer: Required for other Sensu backends in a [cluster][37]